MadcowD/ell/README.md

 ```
 python -m ell.studio --storage-dir ./sqlite_example --dev # the dev flag is important!
 ```
-You can then visualize your
+You can then visualize your promtps by visiting the frontend on `http://localhost:3000`

 ## Todos